-(Pro 4) Sophisticated Professional Features: Sony offers a proven range of classroom and business projectors with 4000 lumens of brightness or more, making them suitable for large conference rooms and labs with variable ambient light.
+(Pro 4) Sophisticated Professional Features: Sony offers a proven range of classroom and business projectors with 4000 lumens of image brightness or more, making them suitable for large conference rooms and labs with variable ambient light.
 The Sony line is worth a look if you need a device that can handle projection mapping, 3D content, and infographics with bright images and accurate color.

 (Con 4) Some Models Still Using Mercury Lamps: While Sony moves toward wider adoption of laser light sources, they still use a high-pressure mercury lamp in some models.
 This type outperforms LED when it comes to color saturation and is a longer-lasting lamp than a conventional incandescent bulb.
 However, a mercury vapor lamp won’t provide the same life as a blue laser diode and requires special handling when disposing of the bulb.

 Not many brands can compete with Sony projectors, including BenQ, Acer, and Viewsonic.
-Yet, newer Sony projectors offer leading image processing and optics, providing impressive brightness and true HDR performance when viewing HDR-compatible content.
+Yet, newer Sony projectors offer leading image processing and optics display technology, providing impressive brightness and true HDR performance when viewing HDR-compatible content.
 Newer models also offer easier options for connecting with your laptop, smart TV, external speakers, and other input-output devices.
 Compared to older digital projectors, newer Sony models also have higher refresh rates and reduced input lag, nearly eliminating motion blur and choppiness for great frame rates if you are a gamer.

 Sony’s newest X1 chip for home projectors supports native 4k resolution, which is still relatively rare in the home theater projector market.
 In addition, Sony has added more affordable laser projectors that promise a long service life and cooler, quieter operation.